 - Portable toilet facilities must be provided for construction workers.

-- Building materials shall be top quality.
-Brick, stone and wood are preferred materials for house siding.
+- Brick, stone, and wood are preferred materials for house siding.
 Foundations will be architectural grade block, stone, brick, veneer, and/or poured concrete.

-- New or used railroad ties or any other creosote treated timbers shall not be used for retaining walls at any location on a member’s lot or in the lake or at any location, at, near or in the lake.
+- New or used railroad ties or any other creosote treated timbers shall not be used for retaining walls on a member’s lot or in the lake.

-- For any renovation or new construction, the Building and Grounds Committee will require that the member provide a “dumpster” (a commercial receptacle designed to receive, store and carry away waste material on a short term basis) to be placed on the members’ lot for the duration of the construction period, with no exceptions granted.
-All excess materials will be placed in said “dumpster” and emptied on a regular basis, at the lot owner’s expense; and, no excess construction debris is to be disposed of by the member in Association dumpsters.
-Members to whom permits have been granted by the Board shall be responsible for any conduct of their contractors that violate this provision on their lot or lots or on FTLA property.
+- Any renovation or new construction, the Building and Grounds Committee requires that the member provide a “dumpster” (a commercial receptacle designed to receive, store carry away waste material on a short-term basis) to be placed on the members’ lot for the duration of the construction period, with no exceptions granted.
+Excess materials will be placed in said “dumpster” and emptied on a regular basis, at the lot owner’s expense; and no excess construction debris is to be disposed of by the member in Association dumpsters.
+Members to whom permits have been granted by the Board shall be responsible for any conduct of their contractors that violate this provision or any other FTLA rule while on FTLA property.

 - Building permits will not be issued for more than one permanent residence per lot nor will residences be approved to be built on fractional lots.
 Living space may be incorporated into garages and boathouses and is subject to all rules including the permitting process, pertaining to construction for houses, but cannot be used as a permanent residence.
 Additionally, boathouses must have backflow protection for sewer systems and pumps to elevate sewage to the grinder pump.
-All sewer systems installed in any boathouse or garage must be approved before installation and inspected after installed by the Shady Spring PSD.
-Under no circumstances should any wastewater be discharged into FTLA from any house, garage, boat house, or structure.
-KEEP THE LAKE CLEAN.
-(Amended 4/4/11)
+Sewer systems installed in any boathouse or garage must be approved before installation and inspected after installed by the Shady Spring PSD.
+Under no circumstances should any wastewater be discharged into FTLA from any house, garage, boathouse, or structure (Amended 4/4/11).

-- Members requesting new Building permits are required to include in written form the purpose and intended use for the construction.
-(Amended 4/9/18)
+- Members requesting new building permits are required to include in written form the purpose and intended use for the construction.

-- Request for any type of building, garage, boathouse or adjacent buildings are subject to all rules and regulations of FTLA and cannot be used or constructed with the purpose of providing, giving or allowing any permanent resident.
-(Amended 4/9/18)
+- Request for any type of building, garage, boathouse, or adjacent buildings are subject to all rules and regulations of FTLA and cannot be used or constructed with the purpose of providing or allowing any permanent resident.

-- The creation of permanent living quarters for non-FLTA members in existing building, detached garage or adjacent building is strictly prohibited.
-(Amended 4/9/18)
+- The creation of permanent living quarters for non-FLTA members in existing building, detached garage, or adjacent building is prohibited.

 - Permits are required for new decks and steps from residence and boathouse to lake/waterfront.

-- All pools must have approval of the Building and Grounds Committee of the FTLA and go through the same application and approval process as all other
+- Pools must have approval of the Building and Grounds Committee of the FTLA and go through the same application and approval process as all other

-- All members’ lots are to be maintained in a neat, sanitary condition.
-Debris, old lumber or other materials shall not be stored or allowed to accumulate.
-Construction materials can be stored prior to and during construction, but must be kept in a neat and orderly fashion.
+- Members’ lots are to be maintained in a neat, sanitary condition.
+Debris, old lumber, or other materials shall not be stored or allowed to accumulate.
+Construction materials can be stored prior to and during construction but must be kept in a neat and orderly fashion.

-- When house seats are excavated and foundations constructed, the land must be regraded and grass seed sown as soon as possible to minimize siltation of the lake.
+- When house seats are excavated and foundations constructed, the land must be regraded, and grass seed sown as soon as possible to minimize siltation of the lake.
 Siltation plans submitted as part of the construction process, including any landscaping plans, must be complied with until complete.
 Animal manure shall not be used as fertilizer on any lot.
-Any raw ground caused by excavation on any lot will be planted and show grass cover before winter begins.
+Raw ground caused by excavation on any lot will be planted and show grass cover before winter begins.

 - Commercial real estate advertising signs are not permitted.
-Members’ signs advertising that member’s property for sale are permitted but cannot exceed 18 x 24 inches and cannot be located on the lake side of any residence or lot.
+Members’ signs advertising that member’s property for sale are permitted but cannot exceed 18” x 24” and cannot be located on the lake side of any residence or lot.
 Members are limited to displaying one sign only advertising a lot or lots for sale.

-- The Building and Grounds Committee makes a waterfront inspection, as well as road side, of all property at the beginning of each summer season and reports to the Board of Directors regarding the conditions observed.
-Docks, walls, boathouses, or other structures in need of repair or demolition are noted; and, the Member notified by mail of the corrections needed.
+- The Building and Grounds Committee makes a waterfront inspection, as well as roadside, of all properties and reports to the Board of Directors regarding the conditions observed.
+Docks, walls, boathouses, or other structures in need of repair or demolition are noted; and the Member shall be notified of the corrections needed.
 These instructions must be complied with, as soon as practicable, but no later than (30) days after receipt of a letter notifying the member of such condition and requirements.
-If such repairs or demolition cannot reasonably be completed within the 30-day period, it must be commenced within the 30 days, diligently pursued and timely completed.
-If the repair or demolition cannot be commenced within the 30-day period, the member must appear before the Board and request an extension showing good cause for such request in order to warrant the consideration of the Board.
+If such repairs or demolition cannot reasonably be completed within the 30-day period, it must be commenced within the 30 days, diligently pursued, and completed in a timely manner.
+If the repair or demolition cannot be commenced within the 30-day period, the member must appear before the Board and request an extension showing good cause for such request to warrant the consideration of the Board.
 If the repair or demolition represents a condition that concerns the safety or the health and welfare of any members or their families, then the Board of Directors has the authority to take the actions necessary to abate the condition and charge the member the costs of doing so.
 If the member fails to reimburse the FTLA for its costs so incurred, the FTLA can file liens to secure it costs or take other appropriate actions to recoup its costs.

 - No dirt, rock, concrete, building materials or other debris resulting from construction or demolition of waterfront improvements shall be left in the lake.

-- No road vehicle shall be parked, stored, maintained or otherwise placed on a member’s lot that does not meet all West Virginia highways laws now in effect; as to the manner or methods of operation on public highways, including all West Virginia laws related to licensing, registration, inspection, and insurance requirements, unless such road vehicle is kept garaged on the member’s lot and out of sight at all times.
+- No road vehicle shall be parked, stored, maintained, or otherwise placed on a member’s lot that does not meet West Virginia highways laws as to the manner or methods of operation on public highways, including laws related to licensing, registration, inspection, and insurance requirements, unless such road vehicle is kept always garaged on the member’s lot and out of sight.

 - Prior to cutting trees and underbrush on a lot which may cause siltation, the member is required to submit an erosion and siltation control plan for approval.
-Approved plan then needs to be installed prior to clearing.
-Members are to ensure that trees on their lots do not interfere with overhead electric power lines.
+The component of the approved plan then needs to be installed prior to clearing.
+Members are responsible to ensure that trees on their lots do not interfere with overhead electric power lines.

-- Chairman of Building and Grounds will have the right to determine from day to day whether heavy trucks will be permitted onto the FTLA perimeter road from December 15 forward during inclement weather.
+- The lake Superintendent will have the right to determine from day to day whether heavy trucks will be permitted onto the FTLA perimeter road from December 15 forward during inclement weather.
 It shall be the responsibility of the member/lot owner to assure that the roads are open for travel to any trucks traveling to that member’s lot or lots.